Alazizu6798/Data-Analysis-Dashboard/README.md

 # Project Insights
 - Men's street Footwear are more likely to be first priority of the customers.
 - Total operating profit from both the years (2020-2021) is $332 Million.
-- Total Units from entire stores from every locations is 2 Million Which is good Amount.
+- Total Units from entire stores is 2 Million Which is good in amount.
 - The highest sales were recorded in the month of July.
  - Maximum number of Sales is done by West Gear Retailer.
-- New York is state with highest number of sales.
+- New York is the state with the highest number of sales.